yabok/yasl/docs/API.rst

 The :c:`yasljoinyasl()` function join an array of :c:`yastr` using the specified C string separator, and returns the resulting string as a new :c:`yastr`.

+If the :c:`sep` argument to the :c:`yasljoinyasl()` function is a NULL pointer, no operation is performed and the function will return NULL.

 yaslmapchars
 ~~~~~~~~~~~~